xiaojie-qian/Clean_data_datacamp/README.md

 - 25 Courses
 - 6 Projects
 ## Description
-- 1. Dictionary and advanced Numpy
+- 1. Dictionary and advanced Numpy (conditonal statements and loop)
 - 2. Manipulating in Pandas
 - 3. Joining Data with Python and SQL
 - 4. Matplotlib